lockss/lockss-plugins-archetype/README.md

      -DarchetypeArtifactId=lockss-plugins-archetype \
      -DarchetypeVersion=1.4.0-SNAPSHOT

+Note: Use `-Ptesting` to package the plugin without supplying keyfile/password.
+This is intended for development and testing of plugins e.g., in runcluster.
+See the README.md in that project for additional details.

 Follow the prompts:
 - Define value for property 'groupId': <your.package>  (e.g., edu.<institution>)
 - Define value for property 'artifactId': <your-artifact>  (e.g., plugin name)